rarycoringa/rarycoringa/README.md

 #### ABOUT ME

 I am a Software Engineer with a strong focus on distributed systems and cloud-native architectures.
+I'm currently working remotely for a UK-based company, collaborating with an international team.

-My main expertise lies in Python, where I’ve built scalable APIs, workflow engines, and data-intensive services using modern frameworks and libraries.
+My main expertise is in Python, where I’ve built scalable APIs, workflow engines, and data-intensive services using modern frameworks and libraries.

-I'm currently expanding my skills into Java with Spring Boot and Spring Cloud, diving into distributed systems, microservice patterns, and resilient service design.
+Lately, I’ve been expanding my skills into Java with Spring Boot and Spring Cloud, diving deeper into microservice patterns, resilient service design, and distributed systems.

+I’ve also been learning about gRPC to build efficient, language-agnostic communication between services in distributed environments.

 <div align="left">
   <br/>